 What are hybrid solar panels?

-Hybrid solar panels, also called PVT (Photo Voltaic Thermal) panels, are solar panels that can generate both electricity and hot water.
-A hybrid system is, in fact, nothing more than a combination of a solar collector and a traditional solar panel.
+Hybrid PV panels, also called PVT (Photo Voltaic Thermal) panels, are panels that can generate both electricity and hot water.
+A hybrid system is, in fact, nothing more than a combination of a solar collector and a traditional panel.
 Hybrid solar panels can generate electricity efficiently.
 This has to do with the cooling of the panels that takes place through the collector section.
 Solar panels perform best when they do not get too hot.

 In the summer, the temperature of a traditional solar panel can quickly rise to more than 75˚C, and that is not favourable for the efficiency.
 The electrical efficiency of a hybrid panel is better than that of a traditional solar panel, thanks to better cooling.
 However, the thermal efficiency of the collector section is somewhat lower compared to a conventional collector.